mr5/android-router/README.md

 Router.getShared().add(new Route("{vendor}.github.io/", PagesActivity.class));

-// You can get variables from `Bundle` that in intent.
+// You can get value of variables from `Bundle` that in intent.

 ```